Tora is a member of a race of magical ice people that live in the mountains of Norway. Her father, King Olafsdotter is the leader of these people.

 Relationship with Guy Gardner

 Shortly, after joining the Justice League Tora found Guy Gardner rather sweet and charming and she ended up having a long on again off again relationship that got more complicated as it went on.
 Ice first met Guy after he had suffered multiple concussions which caused Guy to have a really goody, goody personality.
 Before the character change Guy had been a short tempered, cocky, arrogant and a looking for a fight superhero.
 His temper was so short he challenged other heroes regularly.
 He once got so ticked at Batman that he challenged to fight Batman without his Green Lantern ring.
 This ended up with the Batman knocking Guy out cold with only one punch then Guy hit his head on the floor.
 When Guy awoke he was very angry and swore revenge against Batman, but first he had to find his ring.
 He ended up finding it under the monitor station at the Justice League headquarters, but when a mouse appeared suddenly it startled him causing him to hit his head and black out again.
 It was after this that Guy became the Goody, Goody that Tora met.
-Tora never new Guy personality before Guy's latest concussion so she just believed that was how Guy was.
+Tora never knew Guy's personality before Guy's latest concussion so she just believed that was how Guy was.
 Ice ended up becoming attracted to Guy.
 Unfortunately for her, Guy and Lobo got into a huge fight causing Guy to hit his head again and revert back to his old self.
-This version of Guy was not pleasing to Ice at all, but she knew that there was a sweeter side to him somewhere, and she already had strong feelings for him by point.
+This version of Guy was not pleasing to Ice at all, but she knew that there was a sweeter side to him somewhere, and she already had strong feelings for him by that point.

-Guy too was also very much in love with Ice but, he never could behave himself.
+Guy too was also very much in love with Ice, but he could never behave himself.
 Not even when he was around her.
 He even took her out to a strip club on one of their very first dates thinking that would be a good idea.
 This awkwardness went on for a long while until Superman joined the Justice League.
 This is when things went really bad for their relationship.
-Ice started having feelings for Superman because he had a similar personality to Guy when he was being a goody, goody,
+Ice started having feelings for Superman because he had a similar personality to Guy when he was being a goody, goody.

 DC Comics announced that they would be relaunching their entire line of comics during the month of September 2011.
 This would be done through the release of 52 brand new #1 titles.
 Ice appears as a team member in the series "Justice League International".
 The first issue came out September 7, 2011 and is written by Dan Jurgens with art by Aaron Lopresti.